dylanrenwick/braingolf/README.md

-    M            - Pop the last element of the current stack and push it to the next stack m            - Pop the last element of the current stack and push it to the previous stack R            - Switch to the master-stack (the 0th stack) p            - Pop the last element of the current stack and push its prime factors u            - Keep only the first occurance of each unique element in the current stack X            - Push the largest element in the stack to the stack x            - Push the smallest element in the stack to the stack
+    M            - Pop the last element of the current stack and push it to the next stack m            - Pop the last element of the current stack and push it to the previous stack R            - Switch to the master-stack (the 0th stack) P            - Pop the last element of the current stack, push 1 if it is palindromic, and 0 otherwise p            - Pop the last element of the current stack and push its prime factors u            - Keep only the first occurance of each unique element in the current stack X            - Push the largest element in the stack to the stack x            - Push the smallest element in the stack to the stack t            - Pops the last element of the current stack and calculaes that many prime numbers, pushing each one to the stack
+    T            - Pops the last element of the current stack and calclates every prime number below that amount, pushing each one to the stack

 Modifiers: